 The Impact Statement will provide the Local and State Recovery Committees with information to determine priorities for recovery planning and resourcing.
-The Impact Statement is designed to enable collation of impact information in a format that can be utilised by local government and local recovery coordination groups to better understand impacts and inform recovery activities.
+It is designed to enable collation of impact information in a format that can be used by local government and the LRCG to better understand impacts and inform recovery activities.